 Is Marijuana Addictive?

-Again, experts debate the addictive nature of marijuana for decades.
-Based on the latest information and studies, it would appear that marijuana does have addictive properties.
+Much like the question of whether marijuana is a depressant or stimulant, experts debate the addictive nature of marijuana for decades.
+Studies suggest marijuana does have addictive properties.
 Although, it’s not as addictive as substances like meth or heroin in theory.

 Accordingly, there are two ways you might get addicted to marijuana.
 First, you might form an actual physical addiction.
 If you have a physical addiction, you would likely experience mild withdrawal symptoms with long periods of abstinence.
 Otherwise, you might form a psychological addiction, which would be characterized by you experiencing agitation, anxiety, or insomnia with long periods of abstinence.